• AI & Money

 This playbook is for educational purposes only.

 The strategies shared are based on my personal experience after years of building and testing online businesses.
-While my companies have transacted over $7M in revenue (as an affiliate and vendor combined), these results are not typical and not guaranteed.
+While my business have transacted over $7M in revenue (as an affiliate partner and affiliate vendor combined), my result is not typical and not guaranteed.

 This playbook documents the exact framework I would use if I had to start from zero today.
 Use it as a learning resource, not a promise.